tldr-pages/tldr/pages/windows/robocopy.md

 `robocopy {{path/to/source}} {{path/to/destination}} /MIR /COPYALL`

-- Copy all files and subdirectories, excluding older files:
+- Copy all files and subdirectories, excluding source files that are older than destination files:

 `robocopy {{path/to/source}} {{path/to/destination}} /E /XO`

-- List all files (dry run) 50 MBytes or larger in size:
+- List all files (copy dry run) 50 MBytes or larger in size:

 `robocopy {{path/to/source}} {{path/to/destination}} /MIN:52428800 /L`